Table of Contents

+Carol earned $13 per share ($30 less $17) with two different tax treatments.
 She sells the stock at $30 per share.
-Carol earned $13 per share ($30 less $17) with two different tax treatments.
-The difference between $20 less $17 or $3 will be recognized as ordinary income and taxed at her 33% tax bracket.
-The remaining $10 will be taxed at the capital gain rate of 15% because she held the shares long enough according to the rules above.
+The difference between $20, less $17, or $3 will be recognized as ordinary income and taxed at her 33% tax bracket.
+According to the rules above, the remaining $10 will be taxed at the capital gain rate of 15% because she held the shares long enough.

 Long Term Holding Period For Tax Advantages

-Most plans allow the employee to immediately sell their shares upon their purchase without requiring vesting or holding period.
-However, if you sell your shares before the required holding period, then your entire income is taxed as ordinary income at a higher rate.
+Most plans allow employees to immediately sell their shares upon purchase without requiring vesting or holding period.
+However, if you sell your shares before the required holding period, your entire income is taxed as ordinary income at a higher rate.
 You might want to annualize your return if you held the shares for less than one year.
 To calculate your return on an annual basis, use a formula like here.